Gokuldroid/Gokuldroid.github.io/contents/posts/2019-06-09-better-cmdline-1.md

 <br/>
 <br/>

-_(Note: Works at it's best if you configured default apps for the all the files)_
+_(Note: Works at it's best if you configured default apps for the all the file types)_